MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-teams-lifecycle.md

 Generally speaking, a team has a purpose that’s aligned with a project or accomplishing a goal.
 They aren’t created to last forever.
 Even if a team was formed based on a shared interest, the team membership will probably change over time and the discussion might grow stale—only to surface again in a slightly different way in a different team.

-Each team of course has a beginning, when the team is created and the channels are set up; a middle, during which channels are created and deleted to match the rhythm of the work; and an end, when the team has completed its purpose and reached the end of its useful life.
+Each team has a beginning, when the team is created and the channels are set up; a middle, during which channels are created and deleted to match the rhythm of the workflow; and an end, when the team has completed its purpose and reached the end of its useful life.

 ### Stage 1: Beginning